-The Council's net pension fund deficit has decreased over the last year, from £38.215 million to £35.509 million due mainly to the effect of the re-measurement of actuarial assumptions.
-The value of assets held within the scheme increased from £81.615 million to £85.183 million whilst the liabilities have increased from £119.830 million to £120.692 million.
+The Council's net pension fund deficit has increased over the last year, from £35.509 million to £40.691 million due mainly to the effect of the re-measurement of actuarial assumptions.
+The value of assets held within the scheme increased from £85.183 million to £90.170 million whilst the liabilities have increased from £120.692 million to £130.861 million.
 It should be noted that movements on the pension fund liability are not taken to the General Fund, which is only charged with pension fund contributions actually paid by the Council.
 Instead they are charged or credited to the Pensions Reserve (see note 5.32.5 to the accounts) which absorbs the differences between accounting adjustments and actual charges in accordance with statute.

 It is important to recognise that the pension fund liability reflects the outlook using assumptions which cover an extremely long term.
 The net liability reflects the valuation of assets which themselves can be subject to wide fluctuations over the long term.
-In common with other employers who participate in the scheme, the Council will continue to fund the scheme at the rate recommended by the actuary to enable the scheme to meet its obliqations.
+In common with other employers who participate in the scheme, the Council will continue to fund the scheme at the rate recommended by the actuary to enable the scheme to meet its obligations.